xpack/xmake-js/doc/files/xmake.json.md

 }
 ```

-If the definitions to be removed did not exist, warnigs are issued.
+If the definitions to be removed did not exist, warnings are issued.

 For a given build, all source folders are searched for source files,
 possible exclusions from `sourceFolderSettings` are processed, and the